Graduate Assistant Training and Professional

 Preventing Discrimination in the Workplace (Parts A and B)

 As part of institutional strategy, SCSU provides anti-racism and anti-discrimination training to faculty, staff and students.
 This training is available online at http://www.stcloudstate.edu/affirmativeaction/policies/reporting.asp.
-All graduate assistants will be required to provide documentation of completion of Parts A and B of the Preventing discrimination and harassment workshop.
+All graduate assistants are required to provide documentation of completion of Parts A and B of the Preventing discrimination and harassment workshop.
+This is an annual requirement and the workshop must be completed for each academic year of a GA appointment.
 Please complete the workshop at a computer where you are able to print.
 Certificates of completion are available to print at the conclusion of the workshop and must be submitted to the School of Graduate Studies.

 Recommended Training and Professional Development